openresolver/tirdad-patch/README.md

 There are 2 patches in the repo.
 Please note that this is global and affects both IPv4 and IPv6 TCP ISN generation.

 # How to use (only use one or the other):
 "0001-net..." is a patch to add a sysctl setting to toggle between the upstream TCP ISN generation and totally random ISN generation.
 The sysctl setting is `net.ipv4.tcp_random_isn`.
 You can set via `sysctl -w net.ipv4.tcp_random_isn=1` to enable totally random ISN generation.
 In an effort to not break upstream code, the default is set to '0' or 'off'.
-You can overwrite this behavior by creating a `/etc/sysctl.d/99-tcp-isn-override.conf` and adding `net.ipv4.tcp_random_isn = 1`
+You can override this behavior by creating a `/etc/sysctl.d/99-tcp-isn-override.conf` and adding `net.ipv4.tcp_random_isn = 1`

 `cd` into your kernel source directory and run `git am 0001-net-ipv4-add-sysctl-to-toggle-TCP-ISN-generation.patch`